Underdetermination in Classic and Modern Tests of General Relativity: Modern Tests

-Where NCTII and the geometric trinity seem to diverge is in the prediction of gravitational waves.
 There has been indirect evidence of gravitational waves since observations indicated that the Hulse-Taylor binary was undergoing an orbital decay consistent with predictions from GR that such systems should radiate away gravitational energy \parencite{HulseTaylor1, Taylor}.
 However, the first direct detection of gravitational waves occurred in 2016 when the LIGO and Virgo collaborations observed the in-spiral of a binary black hole system \parencite{LIGOScientific:2016aoc}.
-This test essentially probes the Kerr metric (the solution for rotating black holes---believed to be a good description for actual astrophysical black holes)\footnote{We also note that important tests constraining possible deviations from the Kerr solution have also been recently carried out by the Event Horizon Telescope \parencite{EventHorizonTelescope:2020qrl, Psaltis:2020ctj}.} and perturbations on it in the form of gravitational waves.
-The result was a waveform consistent with both the in-spiral and merger of a binary black hole system and the ringdown of the final Kerr black hole.
+The result was a waveform consistent with both the in-spiral and merger of a binary black hole system and the ringdown of the final Kerr black hole (the solution for rotating black holes---believed to be a good description for actual astrophysical black holes).
 This is one of the most important recent empirical successes in gravitational research and has constrained significantly the kinds of alternatives theories of gravitational that remain viable \parencite{Baker:2017hug}.
-Yet, the existence, production, and properties of gravitational waves are---unsurprising given their dynamical equivalence---significant empirical consequences upon which all theories in the geometric trinity agree \parencite{Soudi:2018dhv, Hohmann:2018xnb, Bamba:2013ooa, BeltranJimenez:2019tme, Abedi}.
+The behavior of such astrophysical systems, as well as the existence, production, and properties of gravitational waves, are---unsurprising given their dynamical equivalence---significant empirical consequences upon which all theories in the geometric trinity agree \parencite{Soudi:2018dhv, Hohmann:2018xnb, Bamba:2013ooa, BeltranJimenez:2019tme, Abedi}.

 On the other hand, \textcite{Obers} have found that NCTII does not admit gravitational wave solutions due to the nature of the expansion taken in deriving the theory: \emph{in this sense}, NCTII is neither dynamically nor empirically equivalent to GR.
 This is consistent with the conventional wisdom that Newtonian theories (both standard Newtonian gravity and traditional NCT) do not admit gravitational waves.\footnote{Although it should be noted that the extent to which wave solutions exist in Newtonian theory is not settled conclusively.
 The main issue is that the standard Poisson equation, on which Newtonian gravity, NCT, and NCTII all agree, is an elliptic equation and these types of equations are not typically understood to have propagating solutions.
 See \textcite{Linnemann2021-LINOTS-7} and \textcite{Dewar2018-DEWOGE} for alternative interpretations of the Poisson equation, on which it can be understood as admitting propagating solutions.} While it should not be surprising that empirical results have decided conclusively in favour of relativistic theories of gravity over non-relativistic theories, the extent to which the weak underdetermination between GR and NCTII can be pushed is striking.
 Indeed, this leads to the admittedly bizarre conclusion that the empirical results from experimental gravitational physics have only recently offered conclusive discrimination between relativistic and non-relativistic theories of gravity, given that NCTII passes so many of the other tests (both classic and modern) of GR.